Kim-one/UnityProjects1/README.md

 - 3 immersive levels
 - Enemy AI
 - Multiple attack styles
-- Interactive menus and HUD
 - Background music and sound effects

 ## 🛠️ Tech Stack
 - Unity Engine (C#)
-- Blender (if models were custom)
 - Audio Toolkit
 - Git for version control

 ## ▶️ How to Play
 - Navigate to [Playable Demo](https://simmer.io/@Kimone/yavros-city-battleground-brawl)
 - Use the arrow keys / WASD to move
-- Spacebar to attack

 ## 🔄 Future Enhancements (In Progress)
 - Multiplayer support
 - Better level progression
-- Enemy diversity